Sriracha taste test? What are you talking about? Is there even more than one brand of sriracha?

 As condiments go, sriracha is one of the great American success stories.
 Until David Tran, the 68-year-old Vietnamese immigrant who founded Huy Fong Foods, started marketing his familiar green-capped, rooster-emblazoned version of the Thai hot sauce (named after the coastal city of Si Racha), it was virtually unknown in the United States.
 Now, you'd be hard pressed to find a supermarket that doesn't stock it or a hipster restaurant that doesn't employ it in one dish or another.

 But there are two sides to the story.
-Some folks (myself included) find that the Huy Fong version—the one that is almost synonymous with sriracha*—is geared toward the palates of American chili-heads who prize heat above all else, rather than the more balanced sweet-hot-sour balance that the Thai original goes for.
+Some folks (myself included) find that the Huy Fong version—the one that is almost synonymous with sriracha*—is geared toward the palates of American chile-heads who prize heat above all else, rather than the more balanced sweet-hot-sour balance that the Thai original goes for.
 Pok Pok chef Andy Ricker is a famous detractor of the stuff, preferring Shark brand, a more traditional made-in-Thailand version.

 *(So much so that some folks consider it a brand name like Xerox or Kleenex)